Oxsomi/core3/README.md

 build Release Off
 ```

 Currently the Mac build doesn't support SSE or NEON.
 So SIMD mode has to be forced to None.
+It also doesn't support anything above OxC3 platforms yet.

 ### Other platforms

-Other platforms like Android and iOS are coming in the future.
+Other platforms like Linux, Android and iOS are coming in the future.

 ## Graphics

 The graphics API is built around modern APIs.
 So it won't be supporting OpenGL, DirectX11-, old Metal/Vulkan versions or WebGL.
 To keep Vulkan, DirectX12 and Metal usable, it will keep on bumping the minimum specs every so often in a release.

 For the graphics minimum spec check the [minimum spec](graphics_spec.md).
+When unsure if a device is capable, please run `OxC3 graphics devices` to see if your device is supported.

 To use the graphics API, make sure that all entrypoints that use it link to it properly by including it: `#include "graphics/generic/application.h"`.
 This must be done in the real executable and not the DLL or lib/so file, or else not all graphics features might be activated (required for proper D3D12 support: Agility SDK).